jsnaz/jsnaz.github.io/content/2020-03-26-hr-analytics/index.md

 ##Data

-For this project, we used and modified a huge employee data set that was found on github.
+For this project, we used and modified a huge employee dataset that was found on github.
 The database script has been re-organized in an SQL file that can be downloaded and run.
 Below is the code that creates the entire database from the first to the last piece.

 ```sql
 CREATE TABLE t_employees (